 - Brown sugar: brings a nice sweet flavor with a mild caramel taste that pairs well with the other Thai ingredients.
 Maple syrup should work too.

-- Soy sauce: gives the dressing a strong salty taste and its Thai-inspired depth in umami flavor.
+- Soy sauce: gives the dressing a strong and salty taste, without including fish sauce.

 - Fresh cilantro: or fresh mint if you don't like cilantro.